-This one-of-a-kind hotel was recently remodeled, making it both iconic and reimagined.
-The rooms encourage indulgence.
-Cozy up to the fireplace or relax in the spa tub.
-Toast the sunset over the ocean — with Sonoma County wine, of course — on a private deck.
+The guestrooms encourage indulgence.
+Cozy up to the fireplace.
+Toast the sunset over the ocean — with Sonoma County wine, of course — on your private deck.
 Or just lay in bed, relaxing as you hear the ocean pounding on the rocks below.

-And don’t miss this opportunity to discover the wines that call this part of Sonoma Wine Country home.
-Go wine tasting at Fort Ross Vineyard & Tasting Room (15725 Meyers Grade Road, Jenner, 707-847-3460), a 20-minute drive from Timber Cove Resort.
+Don't miss this opportunity to discover the wines that call this part of Sonoma Wine Country home.
+Go wine tasting at Fort Ross Vineyard & Tasting Room, a 20-minute drive from Timber Cove Resort.

-Spend an afternoon discovering the history of the area at Fort Ross State Historic Park (19005 Coast Highway 1, Jenner, 707-847-3437; open Friday to Monday), just minutes south of the resort.
-Or just a few miles north of Timber Cove, explore the pygmy forest at Salt Point State Park, and stroll through the magnificent spring blossoms at the 317-acre Kruse Rhododendron State Reserve.
+Spend an afternoon discovering the history of the area at Fort Ross State Historic Park, just minutes south of the resort.
+Or just a few miles north of Timber Cove, explore the pygmy forest at Salt Point State Park, and stroll through the magnificent spring blossoms at the 317-acre Kruse Rhododendron State Natural Reserve.

 From relaxing to exploring, Timber Cove Resort offers visitors an awesome respite in their travels.